-Welcome to Brian Wicklund's 1st Annual Fiddle Pal Camp in Madison, Wisconsin for four days of instruction and fun.
-Brian has hand picked an national staff for his fiddle camp of amazingly talented teachers and musicians who will teach great music and the skills to play it.
-Students will learn bluegrass, Canadian, jazz, Appalachian, Irish, and blues for fiddle, mandolin, guitar and bass.
-We also plan time to kick the soccer ball, hang out with new friends, have a barn dance, and join the amazing staff for a concert.
+Welcome to Brian Wicklund's 6th Annual Fiddle Pal Camp -Wisconsin for four days of instruction and fun.
+Brian has hand picked a staff for his camp of amazingly talented teachers and musicians who will teach great music and the skills to play it.
+Students will learn bluegrass, Canadian, jazz, Appalachian, Irish, Scottish, and blues for fiddle, viola, cello, and guitar.
+We also plan time to kick the soccer ball, hang out with new friends, have a barn dance and join the amazing staff for a concert.

 Who: For youth and adults ages 9-and up registration limited so sign up soon!